 All Best in Class participants will be assigned a monitor to work closely with the program administration, coaches, health consultants, and other key program staff to ensure the fiscal, operations, and programming is being implemented with fidelity.
-Programs can expect a minimum of one on-site visit.
+Programs can expect virtual and a minimum of one on-site visit from the Best in Class monitor.

-Attachment A.1: 2023-24 Best in Class Program Deliverables
+Attachment A.1: 2024-25 Best in Class Program Deliverables (DRAFT) Official deliverables will come with contracts

 Milestone #1: Planning

-Deliverable Due: September 11, 2023 Payment: 30% of Awarded Funds
+Deliverable Due: September

+Payment: 30% of Awarded Funds